-Occasion-based information such as time of day, day of week, and location of purchase also help with media buying.
+Occasion-based information such as time of day, day of week, and location of purchase also help with media planning.
 They can also help with specific marketing decisions like where to focus sales promotions and when to carry out digital marketing activities.
 But they’re not that helpful to understand differences in brand perception, or underlying motivations.

-It sounds easy when we put it like that, right?
+Sounds easy when we put it like that, right?

 But anyone who’s gone through a big segmentation project knows you need a lot of good analytics skills to work out which demographic, occasion-based and attitudinal variables actually impact brand choice.
 You need to look for strong correlations between variables and actual sales numbers.